• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• Halloween can be a tricky time to keep kids eating healthy, but these green apple monsters are a great way to sneak in some nutrition.
+3. Halloween can be a tricky time to keep kids eating healthy, but these green apple monsters are a great way to sneak in something healthy.

 🛒 Ingredient notes